thenrio/cant/README.markdown

         assert {bob.cant? :post, kata}

-* in a rails controller
+* in a separate model

-        class AdminController < ApplicationController
+        class Permission
           include Cant::Embeddable

+          cant do |user, action, resource|
+            (action == :post and Code === resource) if user.drunk?
+          end
+        end

+        assert {permission.cant? bob, :post, kata}

+* in a controller

+        class KatasController < ApplicationController
+          include Cant::Embeddable
           before_filter :authenticate_user!, :authorize_user!

           cant do |request|
-            not (current_user.admin? or request.method == 'POST')
+            current_user.drunken? if request.method == 'POST'
           end
         end

         deny {cant? request}

+So you have choice to pick your own semantic and specification for writing your rules

+One list of rules can have its own list of parameters

 How do I verify authorization ?
 ===============================

-Cant very meaning takes a black list approach : you can unless you cant, and you define what you cant
+Cant very meaning is : you can unless you cant, and you define what you cant

 Defining _not_ or _negative_ ability require some thinking, and I believe we can do it :)

 Use __cant?__ method to check

 Use __die\_if\_cant!__ method to check and run __die__ code

+When you check, provide the list of parameters you specified in your list of rules

 Inspired from
 =============